6 Technology Trends to Tackle to Remain Relevant in the Logistics Industry

 Using big data, DHL managed to decrease error rates in volume forecasting from 12% to 9%, which is a very good result.
 Big data comes in very useful for planning on launching new business models and features.

-#2 Sensor technology
+#2 Sensor Technology

-DHL believes that the use of sensors holds a great potential in logistics.
+DHL believes that the use of sensors holds great potential in logistics.
 They can replace expensive laser scanners and eliminate the need for manual measuring.
 Motion and depth sensors can be used to calculate the volume and size of items.
 They also can detect whether containers are full and how much room is left there, how the warehouse space is taken, etc.